+1 = resource material meeting at least the following ODOT specifications

+&lt;sup>4 Ordinance 43 states that "All sand has potential value and has not been given a ranking value."

-- 1 = resource material meeting at least the following ODOT specifications - (a) Resistance to abrasion - (b) Sodium sulphate soundness - (c) Air degradation - 2 = resource material not meeting the rank of 1, but is such quality that it is used for roads; - 3 = resource material that is used for roads and fill; and - 4 = resource material that is used only for fill.
+- (a) Resistance to abrasion

+- (b) Sodium sulphate soundness

+- (c) Air degradation

+2 = resource material not meeting the rank of 1, but is such quality that it is used for roads;

+- 3 = resource material that is used for roads and fill; and - 4 = resource material that is used only for fill.